Choosing a Dog Breed Guide – Best Type of Dog for You!

 If you find that the dog you want is a pure breed, then you'll need to expect a high price tag associated with these dogs.
 Some of these dogs can go over a thousand dollars, while other, less expensive pure breeds can go for less than $500.

-Mutts are dogs that really have no distinct breeding to them, they've had ancestors of different breeds, and there's no sure way to detect what these dogs really are.
+Mutts are dogs that have no distinct breeding to them, they've had ancestors of different breeds, and there's no sure way to detect what these dogs are.
 Most mutts are very inexpensive, and you can typically get these dogs for less than a couple hundred dollars because not many people seek out to get a mutt.

-The average price of a dog in the USA is $xxx, which is fairly expensive.
+The average price of a dog in the USA is $xxx, which is relatively expensive.
 Make sure that if you're going to be getting a dog that you have the money to pay for it.
 When you get a new dog, there's a lot of things that you're going to need to buy.
 Expect to pay for this when getting a new dog:

 - The Dog - This is obviously the biggest expense itself.
 Dogs range a lot but expect to pay a solid amount for your dog.